Bayesian BiLO: Bilevel Local Operator Learning for Efficient Uncertainty Quantification of Bayesian PDE Inverse Problems with Low-Rank Adaptation: Methods

 In practice, we solve the lower level problem to some tolerance $\epsilon$ using our subroutine \texttt{LowerLevelIteration} in Algorithm \ref{alg:fullft}.
 It is written as a simple gradient descent method, but in practice, we can use more advanced optimization methods such as Adam \cite{kingmaAdamMethodStochastic2017}.
 In the HMC, we call the subroutine \texttt{LowerLevelIteration} each time before computing the gradient of the potential energy $\nabla_\theta U(\theta, W)$.
-The complete BiLO-HMC algorithm is detailed in Algorithm \ref{alg:bilohmc}.